Japanese Translation: The Application of Honorifics, Humble, and Polite Forms

 Specify Japanese Translation Tone

-When using O.Translator to translate Japanese documents, you can choose between Japanese without specified tone or Japanese with specified tone.
+When translating Japanese documents using O.Translator, you can choose between Japanese without specified tone or Japanese with specified tone.

 The difference is: